gmanricks/Slim-Documentation-3/02-core-concepts/01-dependency-injection/page.md

 	       return new Bar($logger, $level);
 	   };

-The parameter passed into the the closure is the Slim app object, so you have access to all it's properties as-well as the other resources you attached to it.
+The parameter passed into the closure is the Slim app object, so you have access to all it's properties as-well as the other resources you attached to it.

 ## Singletons

-If you simply assign a key in the container to a factory, then whenever you access that key a new instance will be created and returned.
+If you simply assign a key on the Slim object to a factory, then whenever you access that key a new instance will be created and returned.
 In situations where you want to have a singleton-like factory, you simply need to wrap the closure in a call to `$app->share`:

 	<?php
 	    $app = new \Slim\App();

 	    class Bar {
 	        public $val = 1;
 	    };

 	    $app['foo'] = $app->share(function () {
 	        return new Bar();
 	    });

 	    $bar = $app['foo'];
 	    $bar->val = 8;

 	    $qux = $app['foo'];
 	    echo $qux->val; //=> 8

-The first time the closure get's called it will run the provided closure, store the resulting instance and return it.
+The first time the closure gets called it will run the provided closure, store the resulting instance and return it.
 On all subsequent calls to that key, it will simply return the already created instance, giving us a singleton-like effect.

 ## Storing Closures